nilumahato/Computer-Network/Google/what_happens_when_we_type_google.md

-# What Happens When You Type `google.com` and Press Enter
+# What Happens When We Type google.com and Press Enter in the Browser?
 ![GoogleFlow](https://github.com/user-attachments/assets/650892db-407c-47c6-a200-7174840bfa01)

 This document explains the detailed steps that occur from the moment you type `google.com` into your browser and press enter until the webpage is displayed.
 It covers network, DNS, TCP/IP, and HTTP/HTTPS concepts.